Honda Civic Dashboard Light Guide

 There are actually a few ways to learn this information.
-One way is to check the maintenance section of your owner’s manual or read the maintenance guide from Port Charlotte Honda.
+One way is to check the maintenance section of your owner’s manual or read the maintenance guide from Norm Reeves Honda Superstore Port Charlotte.
 Another way is to actually learn a little about the dashboard lights on your Civic.

 These lights are designed to give you a heads up that there’s something you want to pay attention to on your Civic.
 By paying close attention to these lights and acting quickly when you see them, you’ll be able to maintain your vehicle’s health for years to come.

 Let’s take a look at what some of the most commonly seen dashboard lights mean.

 Low Oil Pressure Indicator

 This light looks like an oil can with a drop of oil dripping from it.
 It indicates that your vehicle’s engine oil pressure has dropped below the recommended level.

 The light will illuminate when you start the car but should turn off after a few seconds.
 If it comes on when you’re driving, you should stop immediately in a safe place and refill the engine oil or call for help, as this could indicate that your engine is overheating.

 This light looks like the outline of an engine and indicates a problem with your Honda Civic’s emissions control system.
 Like the other dashboard lights, it will illuminate when you start your vehicle but should turn off after a few seconds.